dino-/ks-download/README.md

     $ pushd /tmp
     $ tar czvf ks-download-VER.tgz ks-download-VER
     $ popd

+Some of these notes exist in a more detailed form on the developer wiki.

 When you want to insert records into the database, make sure you do not forget to edit the `bin/ks-dl-nightly.sh` script.
 By default ks-dbinsert execution is commented out and fake one runs!